JeevaManoj/Coffee-Shop-Finder-UI/README.md

 ### `npm start`

-4. This will start the server in the system
+4. This will start the development server in the localhost

 ### `npm run build`